I’m gonna’ talk about SELLING today.

 By the time we actually get on a call, it shouldn’t be a shock that I’m going to offer you something because that’s why we’re on the call.
 Right?
 Just setting up those expectations beforehand and making it very clear what it is that you’re doing eliminates 90% of that crap.
 Honestly.
 Just being very clear in setting expectations up front is like, the number one thing.
 And there are a bunch of different ways to do that, but that’s like the number one way to not feel salesy, honestly.

-So my Brand Boldly page is in Leadpages and I use Dubsado as my CRM and it handles intake forms and invoices and contracts and literally freaking everything.
+So my Brand Boldly page uses Dubsado as my CRM and it handles intake forms and invoices and contracts and literally freaking everything.
 Dubsado the best thing ever.
 I have a Dubsado form, a questionnaire, that’s embedded inside Leadpages.
 On the page, you go through all the sales page and all this stuff, it gets to the point says, okay, apply for a call and you click that button and it pops up with these questions.
 And then you fill out the form and it will automatically make you as a lead in my Dubsado list.
-I know Tamera likes it when I share all my secrets.
-That’s the systems / automation side of it.
-It’s Dubsado and Leadpages tied together is how I do it.
 There are a million other ways to do it.
 You can absolutely use Survey Monkey or whatever.
 I think there’s even free stuff.
 You could use whatever comes with WordPress, lead capture, just get some kind of information.
 There’s a million ways to do it, but that’s the way I do it.
 And I love Dubsado.
 It’s amazing.

-And I like that language, too.
-Tamera says if this feels like a good fit.
+If this feels like a good fit.
 I really like using that language.
 If this feels right, if this is something that feels good to you.
 I used to avoid saying stuff like that because that’s my sage-y, analytical mind.
 I’m like, psh, feelings got nothing to do with it.
 We all know that’s a lie.
 People make decisions based on feeling and emotion.
 Not logic.
 You back it up with the logic.
 So yes, I do.
-That’s the exact language that I use – like Tamera put in the box – if this feels good to you, if it feels good at the end, if you feel like this is a good fit, if we feel like moving forward.
+That’s the exact language that I use – if this feels good to you, if it feels good at the end, if you feel like this is a good fit, if we feel like moving forward.
 I like using that language, too.